 The scheme will run until 31 January 2021.

 How do I apply?You will need to apply online and submit supporting evidence (see below).
-If you cannot access online you will be able to apply by phone.
-We will publish the application link and the phone number as soon as possible.
+Apply online here.

 We will deliver the payments and administer the system, according to the government guidance and payments will be credited directly into your bank account.